sortecoevo/sortee/content/people.md

 Bawan Amin	(Consultant to the conference committee)
 Cole Brookson	(Consultant to the membership committee)
 Dylan Gomes	(Consultant to the Education & Outreach committee)
-Patrice Pottier	(Consultant to the media committee)
+Patrice Pottier	(Consultant to the awards committee)
 Cesar Herrera	(Consultant to the media committee)

 &nbsp;